BlogCategoriesCompareAbout

 }

-Connection testing verifies that your AI client can successfully communicate with MCP servers.
-Start with simple requests that don't require complex operations.
-Ask your AI assistant to "list files in my project directory" or "read the README file."
+Connection testing verifies that your AI client can communicate with MCP servers.
+Start with simple requests like "list files in my project directory" or "read the README file."
+Successful connections show immediate results with file listings or content display.

 Custom MCP servers enable integration with proprietary systems, internal APIs, and specialized data sources that don't have existing server implementations.
-The official SDKs provide robust frameworks for building production-ready servers with minimal boilerplate code.
+The official SDKs provide frameworks for building production-ready servers with minimal boilerplate code.

 python